AdityaChavan/Stock-Market-Trader/README.md

 Written in Python 2.7
 Dependencies: Numpy, Pandas, TensorFlow, TFLearn, Matplotlib

 Disclaimer: Do not trade based on this strategy.
-Real world volatility, commissions and impact will affect gains.